Aidan is available for anthologies, guest posts, interviews, columns, podcasts, and editorial work. Please email him details of your request.

 Aidan Moher is the Hugo Award-winning founder of A Dribble of Ink and author of Tide of Shadows and Other Stories.

 Hugo Award winner Aidan Moher is the founder of A Dribble of Ink and author of “The Penelope Qingdom.”
-He has bylines on Tor.com, the Barnes & Noble SF&F Blog, and Uncanny Magazine, and his fiction has appeared in Mothership Zeta.
+He has bylines on Kotaku, Tor.com, and Uncanny Magazine, and his fiction has appeared in Cast of Wonders.
 Aidan lives on Vancouver Island with his wife and daughter.

 Aidan Moher is the author of Tide of Shadows and Other Stories and founder of the Hugo Award-winning A Dribble of Ink.
 A regular contributor to Tor.com and the Barnes & Noble SF&F Blog, Aidan has been writing about science fiction and fantasy since 2007.
 Raised among the selkies and sirens of British Columbia’s Gulf Islands, Aidan now lives with his family in Nanaimo, BC, where he works as a web developer for the Royal British Columbia Museum.
 Visit him online at aidanmoher.com and on Twitter at @adribbleofink.